gavinscheele/DB_Project_Store/README.md

 1. Clone the project into your desired directory.
 </td></tr>
 <tr><td>
 2. Navigate to DB_Project_Store/Scripts in command prompt.
-Type activate to enter the virtual environment.
+Type "activate" to enter the virtual environment.
 </td></tr>
 <tr><td>
 3. Navigate to DB_Project_Store/src